-We have made a strong commitment to the Equality Framework for Local Government (EFLG) .
-This is a tool that enables equalities to be mainstreamed into every aspect of the council's work.
-The council is currently at an 'Achieving' status and is working hard to meet the needs of the borough's diverse communities.
-For further information, you can view the Basingstoke and Deane EFLG report and case studies of work carried out .
+We have made a commitment to the Equality Framework for Local Government (EFLG).
+This is a tool that enables equalities to be mainstreamed into different aspects of the council's work.
+The council has gained an 'Achieving' status under the framework and further information on this can be found here: Basingstoke and Deane EFLG report and case studies of work.

 Equality Impact Assessments (EIAs)

-To find out how the council's policies, schemes and services will impact or affect different communities, we use Equality Impact Assessments (EIAs) .
-This way we can ensure that any possible negative effects are identified and overcome whenever possible.
+To find out how the council's policies, schemes and services could affect different communities, we use Equality Impact Assessments (EIAs).
+This way we can identify possible negative effects and overcome them whenever possible.
 For more information, visit our webpage on Equality Impact Assessments (EIAs)

-If you would like this information in a different format, for example large print or audio tap, please contact us by:
+If you would like this information in a different format, for example large print or audio tape, please contact us by:

 - SMS Text Messaging: 07797 877006